Lune Docs Logo

 • Multi-modal template.
 Three shipments with three legs each, using different transport methods.
 You can create a multi-modal sheet by combining the columns of the sea, road and air templates.

-• Use the prefix legx_ for values that are unique to each leg, replacing x with the leg number.
+• For multi-leg shipments, use the prefix legx_, replacing x with the leg number to identify values that are unique to each leg.
 For example, use leg1_ for the first leg and leg6_ for the sixth leg.

 mass_kg